Lancer-GWL/FiveM-ESX-Anti-DDoS-Script/README.md

 # FiveM-ESX-Anti-DDoS-Script
 A simple anti-DDoS protection script designed to prevent excessive connection attempts on FiveM servers.
 Supports both ESX and QBCore frameworks with a customizable option.

-# Features
+## Features
 Limits connection attempts to 5 per second per IP

--Temporarily bans IPs spamming connection requests
+Temporarily bans IPs spamming connection requests

--Easy integration with ESX servers
+Supports ESX and QBCore frameworks

+Easy to configure for your preferred framework

--Periodic cleanup of connection attempt counters
+Periodic cleanup of connection attempt counters

-# Installation
+## Installation
--Place the fxmanifest.lua and server.lua files in a new resource folder inside your FiveM server's resources directory.
+Place the fxmanifest.lua and server.lua files in a resource folder inside your FiveM server's resources directory.

--Add start <resource-folder-name> to your server configuration file (server.cfg).
+Add start <resource-folder-name> to your server configuration file (server.cfg).

--Restart your server or start the resource manually.
+Restart your server or start the resource manually.

-# Usage
+## Usage
-The script automatically activates and monitors player connection attempts upon startup.
-No additional configuration is needed by default.
+The script automatically monitors player connection attempts upon startup.

+## Framework Selection
+In server.lua, set the framework variable to your server's framework:

+lua
+local framework = 'esx' -- or 'qbcore'
+The script uses the native FiveM connection event, so it works with both frameworks seamlessly.
+Framework-specific adjustments can be added in the configuration section.

-If an IP exceeds 5 connection attempts within one second, it will be banned temporarily from connecting until the script resets the counters.
+If an IP exceeds 5 connection attempts within one second, it will be temporarily banned until the script resets the counters.

-# Configuration
+## Configuration
-You can adjust the following parameters in server.lua:
+Adjust these parameters in server.lua:

 maxConnectionsPerSec — maximum allowed connections per IP per second (default: 5)

 resetInterval — interval in milliseconds to reset connection counts (default: 1000 ms)

+framework — set to 'esx' or 'qbcore' depending on your server setup

-# How it works
+## How it works
-When a player tries to connect, the script checks the player's IP.
+On player connect, the script fetches the player's IP.

-It tracks the number of connect attempts in the last second.
+It tracks connection attempts within the last second.

-If exceeded, the IP is banned and denied further connections temporarily.
+IPs with excessive rapid connections are banned temporarily.

-The script clears all connection attempts every 30 seconds automatically.
+Counters reset every 30 seconds automatically.

 ## 📜 License